 PAM handles most of the work for sudo.
 I have had success using libpam-poldi and libpam-p11 with the smart card. libpam-p11 works better but is a little more technical to setup.
 I have not been able to get everything working with poldi.

-When gnome and KDE need to elevate privileges they prompt the user for her password.
+When gnome and KDE need to elevate privileges they prompt the user for a password.
 This seems to be running a sudo based or equivalent process.
 This should detect that a smartcard is available and prompt for the PIN instead of the password.

 This did not work in pureos 9 (whereas most other stuff did) but does work once I used libpam-p11 in kubuntu.